kiosion/valve-index-arch-linux/README.md

-## Valve Index on Arch Linux
+# Guides & scripts for getting the Valve Index & SteamVR working on arch.
-Guides & scripts for getting the Valve Index & SteamVR working on arch.

 Listed below are issues I ran into while getting SteamVR set up with my Index, and have found fixes for.
 For each issue there's a script that applies the fixes, as well as a manual guide if you prefer to know what changes are being made.

 ---